OneWater (ONEW)

 5. Revenue Growth

-With $1.87 billion in revenue over the past 12 months, OneWater is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.
-On the bright side, it can grow faster because it has more white space to build new stores.
+With $1.88 billion in revenue over the past 12 months, OneWater is a small retailer, which sometimes brings disadvantages compared to larger competitors benefiting from economies of scale and negotiating leverage with suppliers.

-As you can see below, OneWater’s sales grew at an impressive 16% compounded annual growth rate over the last six years (we compare to 2019 to normalize for COVID-19 impacts) despite not opening many new stores.
+As you can see below, OneWater’s sales grew at a sluggish 1.9% compounded annual growth rate over the last three years as it didn’t open many new stores.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months, a deceleration versus the last six years.
-This projection doesn't excite us and suggests its products will see some demand headwinds.
+Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
+This projection is underwhelming and suggests its products will face some demand challenges.

 6. Store Performance